Apartment Application Requirements:

 - Visitation polity: 24-hour open house in public areas; 24-hour open house in all areas for group members; 12:00 noon – 12:00 midnight open house for non-members in bedrooms.
 No overnight guests of the opposite gender.

-- Apartment Manager will work with the residents throughout the year.
+- An Assistant Director of Residence Life will work with the residents throughout the year.

 - A contact person will serve as a communication link between the apartment and the live-in Assistant Director of Residence Life.

 - Individuals in the apartments are responsible for regularly cleaning their own units.
 Some custodial equipment (e.g. mop bucket, vacuum, etc.) is supplied.

 - Students are responsible for furnishings and appliances within the unit.
 Furniture designated for indoor use is prohibited for outdoor use.
 Take care to maintain hallway furnishings designated for residents’ use.